platomik/MIE-SIB/homework1/README.md

 ### 4. *C* program for monitoring of TCP/SYN packets.

-Program is available for download from [here](https://github.com/platomik/MIE-SIB/blob/master/homework1/tcpsynsniffer.c "tcpsynsniffer").
+Program is available for downloads from [here](https://github.com/platomik/MIE-SIB/blob/master/homework1/tcpsynsniffer.c "tcpsynsniffer").

 Description:
 The program captures ip packets and print out information about TCP/SYN packets only.